echeran/smile-of-murugan/webbook/chapter15.md

 structure, and the result is a happy and immensely rich blend.
 In Aruṇakiri, it is an ambrosial amalgam above all in the expressionside of his poetry, in language and prosody.
-Even in stanzas which are very heavily Sanskritized,³ the final effect is marvellous, e.g.
+Even in stanzas which are very heavily Sanskritized,[^sanskritized-verses] the final effect is marvellous, e.g.

+[^sanskritized-verses]: Considered to be a grave sin by some critics: "His poetry is heavily packed with Sanskrit words".
+C. and H. Jesudasan, op. cit. p.
+212.

 > *ēltalampukal kāvēriyāl vilai* \
 > *cola manțala mītē manōkara* \